Entrepreneurship

 Early life and family

 On May 7, 1998, Jimmy Donaldson was born in Wichita, Kansas.
 He spent most of his childhood in Greenville, North Carolina, alongside his older brother Charles “C.J.”
 Donaldson.
-Donaldson completed his secondary education at the nearby private school Greenville Christian Academy in 2016.
+He completed his secondary education at the nearby private school Greenville Christian Academy in 2016.
 Donaldson has made public reference to receiving a Crohn’s disease diagnosis in his senior year of high school.
 Before quitting, he briefly attended East Carolina University.
 As of November 2022, Donaldson’s brother CjTheseDays, a Youtuber who goes by that name, had more than 4.29 million subscribers.

 Personal life

 Jimmy suffers from Crohn’s disease, an inflammatory intestinal condition.
 He was diagnosed with the condition in ninth grade.
 He has referenced his protracted fight with the incapacitating disease over the years.
-He was ill almost every day before his condition was found, and he once lost 30 pounds over the summer due to his excruciating suffering.
+Moreover, he was ill almost every day before his condition was found, and he once lost 30 pounds over the summer due to his excruciating suffering.
 MrBeast now takes medicine and adheres to a relatively rigid diet.

 Youtube career